emotions and learning image

 • boring

-Whatever the reasons, teachers should explain and demonstrate the skills attached to learning the subject.
 Skills attached to learning include: problem solving, and time management skills.

-Regualting Emotions in the Math Classroom
+Regulating Emotions in the Math Classroom

 Math is perhaps the subject that is most closely tied to negative emotions students experience with their learning.